absmach/magistrala-docs/docs/entities.md

 # Entities

-Client is a component that will replace and unify the Mainflux Things and Users services.
+Client is a component that will replace and unify the Magistrala Things and Users services.
 The purpose is to represent generic client accounts.
 Each client is identified using its identity and secret.
 The client will differ from Things service to Users service but we aim to achieve 1:1 implementation between the clients whilst changing how client secret works.
 This includes client secret generation, usage, modification and storage

 ## Generic Client Entity